Why Plant-Based Nutrition?

 I often eat:

-Lunch: red-lentil Dal with madras, soup stock (veg. / palm oil free) with different veg. e.g. Chinese Leaves and brown rice / millet
+Lunch: red-lentil Dal with madras, salt / soup stock (veg. / palm oil free) with different veg. e.g. Chinese Leaves / broccoli and millet

-Evening: Large salad with potatoes, tomatoes, rocket, radicio, carrots, cucumber and olive-oil and lemon-juice dressing
+Evening: Large salad with potatoes, tomatoes, rocket, radicio, carrots, cucumber and rape-seed oil (high in omega 3 – but it might get oxidised – regional) and lemon-juice dressing

 VEGAN GROUPS IN MUNICH